mohamdhashim/mohamdhashim/README.md

     };

     String[] buildingRightNow = {
-        "🎮 Ghalayan  — A competitive cooking game in Unity & C#", "📚 Saboora   — A course platform where instructors own their content" };
+        "🎮 Ghalayan  — A competitive cooking game in Unity & C#" // hope continue working on it, "📚 Saboora   — A course platform where instructors own their content" };